SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Tempest's Fury

-Starting at 11th level, after using your attack action, you can spend 2 ki to use Tempest's Fury as a bonus action.
+Starting at 11th level, after using your attack action, you can spend 3 Ki to use Tempest's Fury as a bonus action.
 It is an upgraded version of your Flurry of Blows, that in addition to granting benefits of the disengage action and allowing you to make two unarmed attacks as a bonus action, also immediately initiates one extra unarmed attack against each enemy creature within 5 feet of you upon its activation.
 All attacks provided by this feature deal additional lightning damage equal to your martial arts die.

 ## Level 17

 * Eye of the Storm

 Starting at 17th level, whenever you hit a creature with a monk weapon or unarmed attack, you mark that creature for 1 minute.
-You can use your action and pay 3 ki to consume the mark on each creature and force a Dexterity saving throw on them (DC 8 + proficiency bonus + Wisdom modifier).
+You can use your action and pay 3 Ki to consume the mark on each creature and force a Dexterity saving throw on them (DC 8 + proficiency bonus + Wisdom modifier).
 On a failed saving throw, each creature receives 5d10 lightning damage, half if saved, and becomes staggered, having disadvantage on all attacks and ability checks until the end of your next turn.